Natasha Osawaru

 Natasha Irobosa Osawaru (born 14 November 1994) is a Nigerian politician.
-A member of the Peoples Democratic Party, she serves as the representative of Egor Constituency in the 8th Edo State House of Assembly.
+A member of the Nigeria Democratic Congress, she serves as the representative of Egor Constituency in the 8th Edo State House of Assembly.

 Early life

 Osawaru's mother, Philomena, is the daughter of Gabriel Osawaru Igbinedion, the Esama of the Kingdom of Benin in Edo State.
 She attended Igbinedion University in Okada, Edo State, and Parsons School of Design in New York City, United States, where she earned a degree in Law and a master's degree in fashion design respectively.

 Political career

 In 2023, Osawaru contested under the Peoples Democratic Party (PDP) to represent Egor Constituency.
 Prior to the supplementary election held on 15 April 2023 by the Independent National Electoral Commission (INEC), two contestants were marred by controversy during the 18 March 2023 election in Egor.
 On 16 April 2023, she was declared the winner by INEC.
 In June 2023, she nominated Blessing Agbebaku during the election of the speaker in the state house of assembly.
 On 20 June 2023, she became the Deputy Leader of Edo State House of Assembly.